mabreyes/gotyme-casestudy/README.md

 # Sales Offer Prediction Model

 This project implements a machine learning solution to predict whether a customer will take up a sales offer when cold-called.
-The solution uses XGBoost for prediction and provides a REST API using Starlette for model serving.
+The solution uses XGBoost for prediction and provides a REST API using Starlette for model serving, along with comprehensive analysis and PDF report generation.

 ## Project Structure